Pope’s Christmas wish: World fraternity despite differences

 "Our differences, then, are not a detriment or a danger; they are a source of richness," Francis said.

-Other Christmas wishes expressed by the pope included one for dialogue among Israelis and Palestinians so they can "undertake a journey of peace that can put an end to a conflict that for over 70 years has rent the land chosen by the Lord to show his face of love."
+He encouraged dialogue among Israelis and Palestinians to end conflict "that for over 70 years has rent the land chosen by the Lord to show his face of love."

-He also cited conflicts and vulnerable populations in much of Africa, in Venezuela, Nicaragua and Ukraine.
-He expressed hope that the "bonds of fraternity uniting the Korean peninsula" would be consolidated.
+In Africa, Francis recalled the millions fleeing warfare or in need of food, and prayed for "a new dawn of fraternity to arise over the entire continent."

+Francis urged Venezuelans to "work fraternally for the country's development and to aid the most vulnerable."
+Millions of Venezuelans are fleeing their country's economic and humanitarian crisis in what has become the largest exodus in modern Latin American history, according to the United Nations.

-On Monday, Francis celebrated Christmas Eve Mass for the faithful in St. Peter's Basilica.
+On Monday night, the 82-year-old pope celebrated Christmas Eve Mass in St. Peter's Basilica.

 Comments